Beatle Bob: Personal life

 In interviews in 2004 and 2006, Matonis stated that his main job was working as a social worker with troubled youths in St. Louis, as well as freelancing for the monthly St. Louis restaurant review magazine Sauce and other music magazines.

-Matonis has always been single.
-He has been a vegetarian since 1981, and has never smoked, drunk alcohol, or taken drugs.
-In the 2004 interview he said that he averages four hours sleep a night.
-He does not drive, and relies on rides from friends or public transport to attend shows.
-He is 6ft 3in.
+Matonis was single.
+He was a vegetarian from 1981, and never smoked, drank alcohol, or took drugs.
+In the 2004 interview he said that he averaged four hours sleep a night.
+He did not drive, and relied on rides from friends or public transport to attend shows.
+He was 6ft 3in (190.5 cm).

 Matonis was diagnosed with ALS in February 2022.
+He died from complications of the disease in St. Louis, on July 27, 2023, at the age of 70.